Study 4-Year Medicine: 1.5 Year on Campus and 2 Years UK/USA Clinical Rotations

 Study Medicine Europe Open days

-Why Choose to Study Medicine at Accredited Universities in Antigua, Barbados, St. Vincent and the Grenadines, and Saint Lucia in the Caribbean Islands?
+Why Choose to Study Medicine at Accredited Universities in Anguilla, Antigua, Barbados, and St. Vincent and the Grenadines in the Caribbean Islands?

 Admission